 AV Industry Trends at ISE 2019

 It was early February in Amsterdam.
 I traveled from the Shure UK office in London to attend ISE (Integrated Systems Europe) 2019, the world’s largest exhibition for AV and systems integration.
-I was there, for the first time representing Shure, to introduce our Microflex Complete suite of discussion and conference systems to an audience of over 80,000 attendees.
+I was there, for the first time representing Shure, to introduce our Microflex Complete suite of discussion and conference systems to an audience of over 80,000 attendants.
 I was also there to listen.
 It was an incredible four-day event.

 The Updated Shure Booth